 The Supervisory Board shall define a target figure for the proportion of women on the Supervisory Board and the Management Board.
 The Management Board, for its part, shall set target figures for the proportion of women in the two management levels below the Management Board.

-Together with the Supervisory Board, the Management Board has set a target of 25% for the first management level below the Management Board and 30% for the second management level below the Management Board.
-At Group level, the proportion of women is to increase to 30% for the first management level below the Management Board and to 40% for the second management level.
-The implementation deadline here, too, is October 31, 2021.
+For PUMA SE, the Management Board has set a target of 30% for the first management level below the Management Board and 35% for the second management level below the Management Board.
+At Group level, the proportion of women is to amount to 30% for the first management level below the Management Board and to 40% for the second management level.
+The implementation deadline here, too, is October 31, 2026.

-PUMA aims to have 20% women on the Management Board by October 31, 2021, provided that the Board has five or more Management Board members.
-In order to achieve this goal, the Management Board ensures that an appropriate proportion of female candidates are included on the succession lists within the framework of the internal global management structure for the development of junior staff for the Management Board.
+Until October 31, 2026, PUMA aims to have 25% women on the Management Board, provided that the Board has four Management Board members; 20% women on the Management Board, provided that the Board has five Management Board members; and 33% women on the Management Board, provided that the Board has six Management Board members.
+In order to achieve this goal, the Supervisory Board ensures that an appropriate proportion of female candidates are included on the succession lists within the framework of the internal global management structure for the development of junior staff for the Management Board.
 In the future, the participation of women in the Management Board is to be guaranteed in the event of a necessary replacement, in particular by giving special consideration to women in various equally qualified candidates.
 Insofar as external candidates are to be appointed, suitably qualified female candidates shall be considered in particular.
 The same applies to the filling of management functions.
 In order to involve women even more in management functions in the future, PUMA promotes the compatibility of family and career, for example through part-time and half-day models as well as flexible working hours and the provision of childcare places.
 With Anne-Laure Descours a woman is represented on the Management Board.
-The proportion of women on the Management Board is therefore currently 33%.
+The proportion of women on the Management Board is therefore currently 25%.

 PUMA is a globally operating company.
 An appropriate number of board members must therefore have international experience either due to their origin or due to their many years of professional experience abroad.
 Notwithstanding the several years of international experience of all board members, this goal has been exceeded simply because of the international origins of Bjørn Gulden and Anne-Laure Descours.